- One low monthly payment

 Remember, these are not simply pushy telemarketers trying to make a sale.
 You’ll be put in touch with a certified debt counselor who can review all of your options, and help you decide if debt settlement is right for you.

-Pacific Debt will help analyze your debt, monthly expenses, and your income.
+They will help analyze your debt, monthly expenses, and your income.
 They look at your current budget and determine a payment estimate that works for you.
 Oftentimes this amount will be less than you are currently paying to your creditors.

 Once the Process Starts